Sunmark25/AirClip/README.md

   ```
   ./AirClip >server.log 2>&1 &
   ```
     - This will background the program and output to a log file.
+See [Viewing the Log File](#viewing-the-log-file) to learn how to view the log file.
 Note `2>&1` redirects errors to the same file, alternatively you could send them to a different file by doing `2>error.log`.
 You could also discard the output by changing what is after ">" to `/dev/null`.
 The ">" redirect also overwrites the file each time, you can change this to ">>" to prevent that.
       Finally, this [StackExchange](https://askubuntu.com/a/731237) post has other ways you can customize the output.
-    - Also, an **IMPORTANT NOTE** the log file could get quite big, so you should only do that for short periods as it could use up a log of storage and also add **PERMANENT** wear on your storage device, this is especially worry-some on SD cards.
+    - Also, an **IMPORTANT NOTE** the log file could get quite big, so you should only do that for short periods as it could use up a lot of storage and also add **PERMANENT** wear on your storage device, this is especially worry-some on SD cards.
 So running the following is better to prevent these issues:
       ```
       ./AirClip >/dev/null 2>&1 & disown